 Craig’s pride in his Newlyn heritage, plus his view of a future in the fish business.

-A view from the top of the Ice House at Newlyn market, as dawn has just broken.
+A view from the top of the Ice House at Newlyn market, after dawn has just broken.

 On the harbour wall at Newlyn, just before dawn.